Dual Diagnosis Treatment and Rehab Programs

 Types of Treatment in Dual Diagnosis Programs

-Treatment for substance abuse dual diagnosis will be different based on the individual’s needs and preferences.
+Treatment for substance misuse dual diagnosis will be different based on the individual’s needs and preferences.
 Treatment may take place on an inpatient or outpatient basis.

 Depending on the severity of the illness, a person with a dual diagnosis might require or benefit from inpatient care.
 A common form of inpatient treatment is “residential” rehab, in which participants live at the rehab center during treatment.
 Depending on the facility’s rules, residents may be permitted to leave the treatment center or have regular visitors.